 Anyone interested in applying for any of the above programs should send a cover letter, resume, and a school transcript to:

-Executive Assistant U.S. Attorney for Operations and Management
+Executive Assistant U.S. for Management

-ATTN: Ashley Patterson, Internship Coordinator
+ATTN: Jamel Walker, Internship Coordinator

 United States Attorney's Office